cudoventures/cudos-builders/readme.md

 1. Account that has enough funds to sign transactions. <em>Few CUDOS are fine</em>.
 2. $VALIDATOR_ADDRESS env variable.
 It should hold an address starting with "cudosvaloper1".
 To get this address run <code>cudos-noded q staking validators</code> and find the operator_address of your validator.
 3. $ORCH_ADDRESS env variable.
-It should container the public wallet address of the account in point 1.
+It should contain the public wallet address of the account in point 1.
 It should starts with "cudos1".
 4. $ETH_ADDRESS.
 Ethereum public address of a wallet that will be used to sign the transactions on ethereum side of the network.
 It should starts with "0x".

 Once you have all that you can register your orchestrator using: